A heart transplant is surgery to remove a damaged or diseased heart and replace it with a healthy donor heart.

 You should expect to stay in the hospital for 7 to 21 days after a heart transplant.
 The first 24 to 48 hours will likely be in the intensive care unit (ICU).
 During the first few days after a transplant, you will need close follow-up to make sure that you do not get an infection and your heart is working well.

-The recovery period is about 6 months.
-Often, your transplant team will ask you to stay fairly close to the hospital for the first 3 months.
+The recovery period is about 3 months and often, your transplant team will ask you to stay fairly close to the hospital during that time period.
 You will need to have regular check-ups with blood tests, x-rays, and echocardiograms for many years.

 To make sure that you do not develop coronary disease after a transplant, you may have cardiac catheterization every year.